Washington Huskies

 • Tends to get caught off balance on defense

-• Expectation: Borderline ALL-STAR; He'll be a defensive anchor and solid interior scorer and lob-threat, but he restrictions offensively and defensively outside of the paint will limit his ceiling
+• Expectation: ALL-STAR; He'll be a defensive anchor and solid interior scorer and lob-threat, but he restrictions offensively and defensively outside of the paint will limit his ceiling

 Analysis done by @danielwyatt1451.
 View their full draft big board and scouting reports here.